With the warming weather, I’ve been able to get out and do a little digging in my garden.

 First of all you’ll want to prepare your soil.

-Certainly, I like to keep my garden free from chemicals and pesticides.
+I like to keep my garden free from chemicals and pesticides.

-In fact, I choose to amend my soil with composted manure.
+For this reason I choose to amend my soil with composted manure.

 There are many options available, I usually choose a composted chicken or steer manure.